 A.J.
-Odasso holds degrees from Wellesley College (B.A.), University of York (M.A.), and Boston University (M.F.A.), where she spent 2015-16 as a Teaching Fellow.
-She's a poet (Lost Books and The Dishonesty of Dreams from Flipped Eye Publishing) and writer of short fiction; she also serves as Senior Poetry Editor at Strange Horizons magazine.
-Her interests include creative writing, editing, Middle English alliterative verse, modern poetry, and SF/F/Speculative literature.
+Odasso holds degrees from Wellesley College (B.A.), University of York (M.A.), and Boston University (M.F.A.), where they spent 2015-16 as a Teaching Fellow.
+A.J. is a poet (Lost Books and The Dishonesty of Dreams from Flipped Eye Publishing) and writer of short fiction; they also serve as Senior Poetry Editor at Strange Horizons magazine.
+A.J.'s interests include creative writing, editing, Middle English alliterative verse, modern poetry, and SF/F/Speculative literature.

 Dawn Stracener has been an educator for 17 years.
 During that time she has used her experiences as a way of creating more equitable and stimulating learning environments for her students.
 Dawn has an interdisciplinary Ph.D. in Language, Literacy, and Sociocultural Studies with a focus on Critical Social Justice Theory in which she examines how institutional discrimination impacts race, class, and gender in society.

 Carmen Sorge believes that literacy in STEM fields is critical for all students, regardless of major.
 She teaches both math and science courses and is also a statistical consultant.
 She holds a Ph.D. in Educational Psychology, an M.A. in Science Education, and a B.S. in Physics.